hirseboy/SimQuality-Dashboard/README.md

 ### Diagram data ###

-All the data needed to be shown in the plotly diagrams are within the sub-folder of the test case e.g. "TF01-Sonnenstand".
-Inside for each variable a sub-folder with the variable name exists.
+All the data needed to be shown in the plotly diagrams are within the sub-directory of the test case e.g. "TF01-Sonnenstand".
+Inside this a sub-directory for each variable with the variable name exists.

 ```
 TF01-Sonnenstand